 The circuit uses a 13-bit analog to digital converter to read the current sensor, the Microchip Technology MCP-3301-C. The resulting measurement precision is 0.4A.
 With the Arduino built-in 10-bit ADC, the precision would be 3.1A.
 The car draws about 1.2A when idle.

 A wire wound ten turn potentiometer stands in for the fuel level sensor.
 The microcontroller turns the potentiometer by a stepper motor coupled to it.
 The position of the potentiometer is how the microcontroller remembers the fuel level when the car is turned off.
 Upon startup, a relay temporarily switches the potentiometer out of the car circuit and over to the microcontroller to read the position.
 This technique avoids the complexity involved in working around the Arduino EEPROM's limited write cycle life.

 The gauge does not respond linearly to the sensor resistance.
 As fuel is depleted, the needle moves slowly from full to 3/4, then quickly to 1/4, then slowly to empty.
 The microcontroller program applies a correction to make the needle position linear and proportional, which is helpful for predicting range.
-Unfortunately, the 3/4 and 1/4 tick marks are not spaced evenly.
+Unfortunately, the 3/4 and 1/4 tick marks on the gauge face are not spaced evenly.
 The low fuel warning light is specified to turn on at 15% remaining gasoline.
 However, the warning light turns on at the last 5% of the angle between the maximum and minimum positions, just below the bottom tick mark.

 Circuit diagram below.
 The circuit includes some capability that was only used during early prototyping.
 Specifically, the circuit is connected to the vehicle speed sensor and also can detect whether the car is plugged into an EVSE.
 Source code is here.